Skip to main content

 Managing blood pressure is essential for maintaining overall health and well-being.
 Whether you've been diagnosed with high blood pressure or simply want to keep your numbers in check, understanding the basics of blood pressure and its treatment is crucial.
 In this article, we will explore the significance of blood pressure, how it is measured, and the different treatment options available.

-Understanding Blood Pressure: What is it and Why is it Important?
+Understanding Blood Pressure: What is it and why is it important?

 Blood pressure is the force exerted by the blood against the walls of the arteries as it circulates through the body.
 It consists of two numbers: the systolic pressure and the diastolic pressure.
 The systolic pressure represents the force exerted on the arterial walls when the heart contracts, while the diastolic pressure represents the force when the heart is at rest between beats.